 Can I smoke cigarettes when I am breastfeeding?

-The safest approach is to not smoke while breastfeeding.
-Nicotine is found in breast milk and could affect your baby.
+The safest approach is to not smoke while breastfeeding and to avoid exposure to second hand smoke.
+Nicotine can get into breast milk and could affect your baby.
 Your baby may also be exposed to other unhealthy chemicals from cigarettes that could cross into the breast milk.
-Despite these risks, it is thought that the benefits of breastfeeding outweigh the risks of cigarette smoking for most babies.
+Despite these risks, it is thought that the benefits of breastfeeding might outweigh the risks of cigarette smoking for most babies.
 If you cannot stop smoking completely, you should reduce the number you smoke as much as possible, and do not smoke in the house or when you are near the baby.
-Talk to your healthcare provider about all of your breastfeeding questions.
+Talk to your healthcare provider about your breastfeeding questions.